ROHAN74-Prgmr/nodejs-assignments/README.md

  ### Q9.
 What would be the result of 2+5+”3″?

--	JavaScript performs the addition operation from left to right.So  because both operands are numbers, so the addition is performed and then  as 7 is a number and "3" is a string JavaScript converts the number to a string and then concatenates the two strings.
+-	JavaScript performs the addition operation from left to right so  because both operands are numbers  addition is performed and then as 7 is a number and "3" is a string JavaScript converts the number to a string and then concatenates the two strings and result would be string "73".

  ### Q10.
 What is the difference between Call & Apply?
--	call method calls a function with a given this value and arguments provided individually
+-	call method calls a function with a given this value (an object)  and arguments provided individually
 -	Syntax : func.call(thisArg, arg1, arg2, ...)

 -	apply method calls a function with a given this value, and arguments provided as an array